QNQ124/Baby-Photoshop_Gui/README.md

      ```
 3) Make sure in main.cpp and cmake if exists word like ( First_GUI ) replace it with your project name

+4) if you encounter [ cannot find directory of main.qml file ].
+Go to Main.cpp file at line 112 and put main.qml file path in your project

-4) Make sure you create assets folder and images folder in it and move images in folder images in repo in it
+5) Make sure you create assets folder and images folder in it and move images in folder images in repo in it

-5) make sure you move temporary_file.jpg like step ( 3 ) in the last main menu
+6) make sure you move temporary_file.jpg like step ( 3 ) in the last main menu

-6) if app doesn't run you.
+7) if app doesn't run you.
 It will be necessary to create files with the same name in Project and copy each symbol into its own file

-7) if you have problem in shape of popup un some filter, you can replace main.qml to main.qml in aonther qml folder
+8) if you have problem in shape of popup un some filter, you can replace main.qml to main.qml in aonther qml folder

-8) Do not change anything or file not mentioned here
+9) Do not change anything or file not mentioned here

 # Contributors
 Ibrahim Mohamed Saad - [QNQ124](https://github.com/QNQ124)